 2.3.1 Standard Change Order Fee – $200.00 per item – this fee is charged for non-standard requests where no change to the basic structural or floorplan components of the Home is required.

-2.3.2 Custom Change Order Fee – $500.00 per item – this fee is charged for non-standard requests that do require changes to the basic structural or floorplan components of the Home (including, without limitation, change to bathroom location, change to basement or kitchen design, custom color locations, changes to exterior design, framing, electrical, HVAC, or plumbing components).
+2.3.2 Custom Change Order Fee – $500.00 per item – this fee is charged for non-standard requests that do require changes to the basic structural or floorplan components of the Home (including, without limitation, change to bathroom location, change to basement or kitchen design, custom color locations, , framing, electrical, HVAC, or plumbing components).

 2.3.3 RE-DESIGN FEE – $150.00 per hour – some components of the design for the Home may be able to be re-designed.
 Buyer must work carefully with Seller’s sales representative and Seller’s design team to determine which components of the Home can be re-designed.
-If Buyer requests that a component of the home be re-designed prior to the Options Selection Deadline, no Change Order Fee will be required in addition to the red-design fee.
+If Buyer requests that a component of the home be re-designed prior to the Options Selection Deadline, no Change Order Fee will be required in addition to the re-design fee.
 Buyer must deliver a re-design fee equal to one (1) hour before any appointment with a designer will be scheduled, and Seller may require additional deposits before the re-design process is complete.
 UNLESS OTHERWISE AGREED TO BY SELLER, ANY RE-DESIGN REQUESTS WILL NOT AFFECT THE OPTIONS SELECTION DEADLINE OR THE DEADLINE FOR THE DESIGN MEETING.

 2.4 Location Premium.
 Buyer understands and agrees that some Homes in the Project may have views or other characteristics that make such Homes more desirable and, consequently, subject to a premium fee (“Premium”).
 Seller shall notify Buyer at the time Buyer signs the Contract whether a Location Premium is applicable to Buyer’s Home.
 Buyer understands and agrees that the Location Premium will increase the Purchase Price.
-When finalized, the Options selected by Buyer will be included in this Contract.

 EXISTING HOME SALE CONTINGENCY.
 If Buyer and Seller have signed a Sale of Existing Home Contingency Addendum (“Contingency Addendum”), Buyer’s and Seller’s respective duties under this Contract are contingent on the terms and conditions of the Contingency Addendum being satisfied and this Contract not being canceled pursuant to a right provided in the Contingency Addendum.